An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Proof of Theorem

-\begin{rem}\rm The parameter~$\al$ is introduced only for technical purposes.
-It plays a crucial role in obtaining the equivalent formulation of the original problem established in Lemma~\ref{lemma2.2}.
-As it follows from the sufficiency part of the proof of Lemma \ref{lemma2.2}, although the equation \reff{4} depends on artificially introduced parameter $\al > 0$, the bounded weak solution to the problem (\ref{44}), (\ref{4}), (\ref{2}), and hence to the original problem (\ref{1})--(\ref{3}), does not depend on $\al$.
-In the proof of the bounded weak solvability in Section \ref{proof_bounded}, the parameter $\al$ will be chosen sufficiently small. \end{rem}
+\begin{rem} \rm The parameter~$\al>0$ is introduced only for technical purposes.
+As we have seen, it plays a crucial role in the equivalent reformulation of the original problem provided in Lemma~\ref{lemma2.2}.
+Moreover, as follows from the sufficiency part of the proof of Lemma~\ref{lemma2.2}, although equation~\reff{4} depends on the parameter $\alpha$, the bounded strong solution to the problem \reff{44}, \reff{4}, \reff{2}, and hence to the original problem \reff{1}--\reff{3}, is independent of~$\alpha$.
+In the proof of the bounded strong solvability in Section \ref{proof_bounded}, the parameter $\al$ will be assumed sufficiently small. \end{rem}